 The Council of Experts on Climate Change

-The Council of Experts on Climate Change plays an important role in the implementation of the Federal Climate Change Act.
-The purpose of this law is to ensure the fulfilment of national climate protection targets and compliance with European targets in order to protect against the effects of global climate change.
+The Council of Experts on Climate Change plays a key role in monitoring German climate policy and in implementing the Federal Climate Action Act.
+The purpose of this Act is to ensure the achievement of the national climate targets and compliance with European targets in order to provide protection from the effects of global climate change.

-The Council of Experts on Climate Change has a statutory mandate based on the Federal Climate Change Act, which came into force in December 2019 and was amended in May 2021.
-The Act serves to gradually reduce Germany’s greenhouse gas emissions and, in its current version, sets a reduction of at least 65 percent by 2030 compared to 1990.
+The Council of Experts on Climate Change was established as part of the Federal Climate Action Act, which came into effect in December 2019 and was amended in May 2021 and July 2024.
+The Act aims to gradually reduce Germany’s greenhouse gas emissions.
+It sets a reduction target of at least 65 per cent by 2030 compared to 1990 levels.
+By 2040, emissions must be reduced by at least 88 per cent.
+Germany is to achieve net greenhouse gas neutrality by 2045 and negative greenhouse gas emissions after 2050.

-The work of the Council of Experts on Climate Change in the implementation of the Federal Climate Change Act includes the following tasks:
+The Council of Experts on Climate Change has the following tasks in the implementation of the Federal Climate Action Act:

 Energy